flower-platform/flower-platform-4/org.flowerplatform.build/readme.md

 ### Flex Build

-One-time operation for the Flex build: flex-mojos requires a maven repository for the Flex SDK, that can be easily created using the [mavenizer tool](http://flex.apache.org/download-utilities.html) provided by Apache.
+One-time operation for the Flex build: flexmojos requires a maven repository for the Flex SDK, that can be easily created using the [mavenizer tool](http://flex.apache.org/download-utilities.html) provided by Apache.

 How to mavenize your FDK, as described [here](https://cwiki.apache.org/confluence/display/FLEX/Apache+Flex+SDK+Mavenizer):
 1. Check-out the utilities project from: https://git-wip-us.apache.org/repos/asf/flex-utilities.git